ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 This ENTIRE book is instructions for your spirit team, written in an order to eliminate problems the most efficiently.
 You don't have to do anything but read it to them.
 This book is designed to connect with the deities on your spirit team, help them eliminate the interlopers, help them help themselves and help them help YOU.
 If you are feeling troubled read on for relief.

 # The Dark Cloud
+- everything I touch gets destroyed
 The dark cloud is a sentient spiritual species, we call it the "dark cloud" because most people are familiar with the analogy of "a dark cloud hanging over your head".The dark cloud can entrap and possess spiritual lifeforms as well as humans.
 This includes deities and ghosts.
 The dark cloud creates friction and drives wedges between you, your goals, your family, your friends, your colleages, your neighbors and your spiritual alies.
 It also drives wedges between your spiritual alies, their friends, thier colleages, their neighbors and their spiritual alies.
 The dark cloud is GIGANTIC, some can be as big as a litteral cloud -- a massive spiritual field that infects anything within its grasp.
 It is also responsible for symptoms of fatigue, lethargy, irritability, and depression.

 The dark cloud has the personality of a cranky senior citizen, or even an angry slug.
 It is VERY slow moving.
 It is irritable and irritating, it leaves a trail of its spiritual matter where ever it goes.
 You can encounter a dark cloud and occasionally escape it, but its spiritual "film" will be stuck to you.
 We call this spiritual smog.
 Our team was hounded by these dark clouds for a year, they kept coming and coming but they were vulnerable to cemetaries.
 Once they have a hold of you they don't like to let go, the beauty of this is I could just walk into a cemetary and stay there for a few hours for immense releif.

 In the beginning, destroying a dark cloud took weeks and months, and we were fighting several at the same time.
 Through our methods, we've been able to eradicate them in a couple hours.
 There are as many of them as any other spiritual species, they target humans but can catch anything in their spiritual field.
 Many aflicted humans can be caught in field of multiple dark clouds, each intertwined and layered on top of each other.
 This makes humans and deities alike feel like they are consumed by something they can't escape, when they move, the dark cloud's spiritual smog moves with them and their every waking moment is lived through the veil of the dark cloud.

 The dark cloud gives humans, ghosts, and deities the feeling of needing to fight something they can't see.
 Because they can't see it, they fight everyone around them.
 These individuals have an instinctual knowing there is something very wrong, but they don't know where its coming from.
 The dark cloud is such an huge threat because it engulfs anything in its path, notably deities.
 When deities come into contact with this life-form, they become irritable and in some cases irtate.
 There is nothing good about a grouchy deity.
 We need happy deities.
-We can't let this keep happening to you and your kin.
+We can't let this keep happening to anyone.

 From what I can tell about people and deities alike, your strategy for troubled people is to avoid them.
 This book is directed at the deities that shepard troubled people, deities that know of a few troubled people but don't know how to help them, or even deities that are troubled themselves.
 If we don't fight the dark cloud, it will keep spreading.
 Especially if deities tend to avoid the problem.